 - Postgraduate Diploma in Digital Education (University of Edinburgh)

 - MSc Political Theory (LSE)

 - BSc (Econ) Government and International History (LSE)

+My research is in the broad fields of political philosophy and applied ethics.
 My recent research has focused on the moral and political status of children.
 I am particularly interested in understanding children's claims of justice as democratic equals.
-I am currently working on issues around justice in schools and education; the place of work in children's lives; and children's entitlements to political participation (including voting).
+I currently focusing on issues around justice in schools and education.
+I have also worked on the ethics of parenting, the ethics of child labour, and argued in defence of child enfranchisement.